What is The YES Foundation?

 California’s educational funding has been drastically cut over the past 30 years.
 Today the state ranks 41st in school spending and as a result, programs including art, music and libraries that used to be included in standard public school curriculum are at risk of being discontinued or severely scaled back.

 State funding, property taxes and parcel taxes alone do not cover the funding gap for the quality education that our community wants to provide for our kindergarten to 8th-grade children.
 In addition, enrollment in our district increases every year, as costs increase.
-Jump down for funding details.
+More here.

-We are asking those who can to donate $900 per child to cover THIS school year's program costs.
+We ask those who can to donate $900 per child to cover THIS school year's program costs.
 That being said, every contribution, no matter what amount, is appreciated and valued.
-Contributions can be made by check, credit card, with stock, and/or through corporate matching.
+Contributions can be made by check, credit card, Venmo, with stock, and/or through corporate matching.
 Also, contributions can be made in one payment or in ten monthly installments.
+Click here to donate!

 What is the difference between what YES funds and what the parent clubs and parent teacher organizations at the individual school sites fund?
 Should I be donating to both?

 Yes, both are important!
 We are all working together to provide the best possible programs and resources for our kids.
-YES raises funds for district-wide programs that benefit every child in our schools.
+YES raises funds for district-wide programs, in addition to a tuition after school theater program, that benefit every child in our schools.
 Each school has its own parent club, PTO or PTA that raises funds for its own campus through an annual fund raising event.
 These funds are used for campus beautification, emergency preparedness support and training, PE and playground equipment, teacher grants and more.
 Together, YES! and all parent teacher organizations provide the funding that our district needs to provide the high-quality experience we expect for our kids.
-Jump down for details.
+More on this below.

 I am a local business owner.
 How can I get involved in the YES Business Partners program?